 Alternate Job Titles: Doctor - Immunologist/Allergist, Doctor - Immunology/Allergy, Physician - Immunologist/Allergist, Physician - Immunology/Allergy

-The annual salary for someone with the job title Physician - Immunology/Allergy salary is $242,588, as of June 29, 2018, with a range usually between $218,275-$284,631, however this can vary widely depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Physician - Immunology/Allergy make?
+The median annual Physician - Immunology/Allergy salary is $242,588, as of June 29, 2018, with a range usually between $218,275-$284,631, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Physician - Immunology/Allergy in the United States.

 This chart describes the expected percentage of people who perform the job of Physician - Immunology/Allergy in the United States that make less than that annual salary.
-For example the median expected annualy pay for a typical Physician - Immunology/Allergy in the United States is $224,298 so 50% of the people who perform the job of Accountant I in the United Sates are expected to make less than $224,298.
+For example the median expected annual pay for a typical Physician - Immunology/Allergy in the United States is $242,588, so 50% of the people who perform the job of Physician - Immunology/Allergy in the United States are expected to make less than $242,588.

 Examines and treats disorders and diseases of the immune system.
 Prescribes and administers patient medications.
 Performs a variety of laboratory procedures, examines sample tissues, and uses various biological and chemical analyses to identify harmful organisms or pathological conditions.
 Consults with patients to determine the appropriate course of treatment.
 Requires a degree in medicine from an accredited school and is licensed to practice.
-May require at least 2-4 years of immunology/allergy experience.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
 May report to a medical director.
 Years of experience may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.
 View full job description